Did you know...

 - 50% are children and youth

-- 100% of high school seniors were accepted to 4-year colleges with financial aid.
+- 100% of high school seniors were accepted to college with financial aid packages covering a median of 91% of expenses.

-- 255 individuals participated in financial literacy workshops.
+- 253 individuals participated in civic engagement activities.

 When Chi Wan Chow emigrated from Myanmar sixteen years ago, she was illiterate in Chinese and English.
 Now she has become a leader in the community.
 Watch this video and see how BCNC has impacted her life.